Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Experiments

 \subsection{Baselines}

-\textbf{Personalized Prompting.} For personalization tasks, models are prompted with additional user context and instructions to personalize their responses.
-The default models are only given the query and no user-specific context.
+\textbf{Personalized Prompting.} For personalized instruction-following, models are prompted with additional user context $c$ along with prompt $x$ to personalize their responses.
+The default baselines are only conditioned on prompts $x$.

-\textbf{Supervised fine-tuning (SFT)} uses the same amount of information as self-improved DPO, as both require only prompts and no ground-truth or human responses.
-Models are trained with their own generated responses, which are the same as the chosen responses in MIPO.

-\textbf{SFT with revision.} We improve SFT by using models to refine their own responses based on the evaluation criteria.
-Specifically, we consider two types of revision based on the amount of available information: \textbf{(i) Revision with ground truth.} In verifiable settings, models are given the correct final answers and asked to revise their original answers accordingly, which is not available to MIPO and vanilla SFT. \textbf{(ii) Revision with examples.} For personalization tasks, models are given a list of user-specific attributes, a \emph{good} response generated from the correct user-context, and a \emph{bad} response generated from the incorrect context but the same prompt, and instructed to improve the \emph{good} response based on the user's context.

-\textbf{RL with Verifiable Rewards (RLVR)}.
-For verifiable tasks, the reward model is given the correct answer and instructed to output a score on a 1--5 scale based on the model's reasoning and accuracy against the ground truth.
+\textbf{Supervised Fine-Tuning (SFT)} is implemented in two ways: SFT without revision and SFT with revision.
+SFT without revision uses the same training data as MIPO (reshuffling).
+SFT with revision uses additional information to refine the model's initial answers. \textbf{Revision based on privileged information} (in verifiable tasks) uses ground-truth solutions: models are given the correct final answers and asked to revise their original answers accordingly.
+This privileged information is not available to MIPO or other unsupervised methods. \textbf{Revision based on contrastive answers} (in open-ended domains) improves the model's initial (chosen) response by comparing it to the rejected response and refining it (see the prompts for self-revision in Appendix \ref{appendix:sft_revision}).
+The rejected response used for comparison is generated with the same prompt but a random context.

+\textbf{RL with Verifiable Rewards (RLVR)} is only applicable in verifiable tasks.
+We use exact string matching on the extracted model response to reward the correct response by 1 and 0 otherwise.
+RLVR uses privileged information not given to MIPO, so we expect it to outperform other methods including MIPO.
+We are interested in how much of the gains can be matched by MIPO without any verifier signal.

-\textbf{RL with AI feedback (RLAIF)~\citep{bai2022traininghelpfulharmlessassistant, lee2024rlaifvsrlhfscaling}.} LLM-as-a-judge gets the user's query, context, and the model's response to give a score between 1--5 based on how well the response addresses the user's stated preferences.
-Rather than using a stronger critic model, we use the same, but frozen, model as the critic.
-RLVR and RLAIF are implemented with PPO~\citep{schulman2017proximalpolicyoptimizationalgorithms}.
+\textbf{RL with AI Feedback} (RLAIF)~\citep{bai2022traininghelpfulharmlessassistant, lee2024rlaifvsrlhfscaling} uses LLM-as-a-judge to assign rewards.
+The judge receives the user's query and context along with the model's response to give a score between 1--5 based on how well the response addresses the user-specific context.
+For verifiable tasks, we provide the judge with the ground-truth answer to score the model's reasoning and answer on a scale of 1--5.
+Rather than using a stronger critic model, we use the same, but frozen, model as the critic to enable a fair comparison, since no other method is trained with signals from a larger model.
+RLVR and RLAIF are both optimized with PPO.